20 Easy Money-Saving Tips

 - Watch sales for gift buying and needed items.

 - Freeze leftover food then have a "restaurant night" with all the leftovers.
 Pretend you're the waitress/waiter and take the kids' orders.
-Tell them what's on the menu and let them each choose different meals.
+Tell them what's on the menu (or print one just for fun) and let them each choose different meals.
 Then just microwave your frozen leftovers and enjoy.

 - Run the air conditioner a little higher and the heat a little lower.
 You can always put on more clothes or take off more clothes (uhhh . . . close the drapes!)

 - Take the bus, ride a bike, or walk as many places as you can.